 Insurance companies have to comply with a significant number of regulations.
 Amendments to these regulations often force insurers to reorganize their business processes to adapt.
 Compliance breaches result in financial and operational damages to companies.

 Intelligent process automation in insurance is the key to helping companies improve compliance because this eliminates the need for human personnel to go through a legion of routine manual operations that are highly prone to errors and, therefore, raise the risk of compliance breaches.
 AI-based insurance automation solutions ensure the accuracy of data and maintain a complete log of their actions.
 This data allows insurance companies to monitor regulatory compliance in real time through internal reviews and be prepared in case of external audits.
-A few examples of time-consuming manual work that AI-driven RPA can automate include client research and validation of customer data, compliance checking, customer data security operations, and generation of regulatory reports and notifications.
+A few examples of time-consuming manual work that AI-driven RPA can automate include name screening, compliance checking, client research and validation of customer data, customer data security operations, and generation of regulatory reports and notifications.

 Underwriting is another insurance use case that is ripe for automation.
 It involves gathering and analyzing information from multiple sources to determine and mitigate the risks associated with the chosen policy, for example: